The Worst Web Sites of 2007 #11-20

 The following sites comprise the runner up group of the worst web sites that appeared on Web Pages That Suck during 2007.

-Note: It's been four years since this list was posted.
+Note: It's been eight years since this list was posted.
 Some/Many/Most/All of these web sites have probably been fixed.
 If you find any, let me know which sites don't match up.

 They may be doing something right, but it looks like they're doing a lot wrong.
 Personally, I'm amazed s/he found the Guide.
 My eyes went over to the right side looking for information.
 The top-left corner should be reserved for the logo, but that's where the link is for the Guide.